Calbabreaker/yacpm/README.md

 ## Branches

-The main branch contains the most recent commits where things might break while the vN (v1, v2, etc.) branches are stable and to be used by users.
-Every time there is change that is incompatible with older yacpm.json files, or something similar, the number after the v will be incremented.
+The main branch contains the most recent commits where the latest potentially breaking changes come in so it shouldn't be used.
+The vN (v1, v2, etc.) branches are stable and should be used.
+Every time there is change that is incompatible with older yacpm.json files, or something similar, the number will be incremented.